flutter/engine/tools/engine_tool/README.md

 The default and most common operation is to build a _host_ variant of the engine, or an engine that runs on the local (desktop) operating system currently being used.
-For example, when running on an ARM64 MacOS laptop, an ARM64 MacOS desktop engine build, or when running an x64 Linux desktop, a x64 Linux desktop engine build.
+For example, when running on an ARM64 macOS laptop, an ARM64 macOS desktop engine build, or when running an x64 Linux desktop, a x64 Linux desktop engine build.